One Day in Delphi: Exploring Greece’s Ancient Spiritual Center

 Delphi, Greece Day Tour Guide

 Because Delphi is along Mt.
 Parnassos, these sites are seen in order, climbing stairs up the mountainside.
-At the entrance on the upper site the path is called the Sacred Way
+At the entrance on the upper site the path is called the Sacred Way.
+In front of the entrance is the Roman Forum ruins.
+During the Roman era, it housed workshops to make goods for pilgrims.

 Omphalos of Delphi